dvlab-research/MiSLAS/README.md

 **Stage-2**:

-To train a model for Stage-2 with *one GPU*, run:
+To train a model for Stage-2 with *one GPU* (all the above datasets), run:

 ```
 python train_stage2.py --cfg ./config/DATASETNAME/DATASETNAME_ARCH_stage2_mislas.yaml resume /path/to/checkpoint/stage1